gstvds/ShopApp/README.md

 IMPORTANT: when create a new segment, it is important to end with .json.

 By default, fetch will send a get request, but to store data firebase wants a post request.
 To send that we need to pass a second argument to fetch which is a js object with the method (in this case, 'POST' method)

+## Pull to Refresh

+When working with FlatList, we can use a prop called onRefresh to add a pull to refresh.
+It receives a function that should refresh our screen.
+By adding this prop we should also add refreshing, a prop that points to a state that says if we are refreshing or not.